tjmahr/subtitlefreq/README.md

 #> Joining with `by = join_by(word)`
 ```

-Line-patching tries to correct OCR errors and contractions with extra
+Line-repair tries to correct OCR errors and contractions with extra
 spacing (“isn ’t”).
-These are words that would not exist if were not for
+These are words that would not exist if not for the
-the line patches.
-For example, *HIV* appears because OCR reads the word
+line patches.
+For example, *HIV* appears because OCR reads the word as
-as `"HlV"`.
+`"HlV"`.

 ``` r
 abc |>